MartinNose/MartinNose/README.md

 ### Currently I'm... 🤔
 - Looking for internship/full-time opportunities. 🧑‍🏭
 - Learning Tre Flip and Inward Heelflip. 🛹
-- Exploring computational neuroscience and machine learning. 🪄
+- Exploring kubernetes, computational neuroscience and machine learning. 🪄

 ### Previously, I... 👨‍💻
-- Done a Research Assistantship at ZJU, accelerating a particle opmitization process for **21.42x** times for mesh generation!
+- Done a Research Assistantship at ZJU, where I accelerated a particle opmitization process for **21.42x** times for mesh generation with intrinsic representation!
-- Worked as a Software Engineer Intern at Microsoft, where I built a helpful visulization tool for troubleshooting on Azure Cloud Platform.
+- Worked as a Software Engineer Intern at Microsoft, where I built a tool that visualizes data lineages on Azure Cloud Platform.
 - Worked as a CI/CD Engineer Intern at PingCAP, playing with Jenkins cluster, helping improve pipeline jobs and doing log profiling.